ThatOneGuy1821/Scraping-Your-Uber-Driver-Data/README.md

 The example I give is a folder titled **uber_webscape** which can be found at this path:
 **‘/Users/yourname/uber_webscrape/’**

+You will also need to install and have a cursory knowledge of:
+- Python 3
+- Selenium
+- Chrome
+- Beautiful Soup
+- Pandas
+- Jupyter Notebooks (or some other IDE)

+An explanation for each is beyond the scope of this project.

 ## Step 1: